vglazer/USRA/subgraph_finding/README.md

 To build everything, simply run `make` with no arguments in the top-level repo directory:

 - This will create a `bin` subdirectory containing the various graph search programs.
-There are no external dependencies, so with luck everything should work out of the box.
+There are no external dependencies, so with luck everything should work out of the box
-- It will also run [`etc/graphgen.sh`](etc/graphgen.sh) and save some sample graphs to the `graphs` subdirectory.
+- It will also run [`etc/graphgen.sh`](etc/graphgen.sh) and save some sample graphs to the `graphs` subdirectory
 - `make clean` will delete both `bin` and `graphs`

 ## Usage

 The graph search programs read from standard input (`STDIN`) and write to standard output (`STDOUT`), in the style of  [UNIX filters](https://en.wikipedia.org/wiki/Filter_(software)#Unix).
-There is no usage info printed to the console and no `man` pages, but the examples provided in the [reports](doc/README.md) should hopefully clear things up.
+There is no usage info printed to the console and no `man` pages.
+There are sample commands with explanations provided in the [reports](doc/README.md), though.

 The syntax of [`ggen`](doc/ggen.md#method) and [`sub_search`](doc/sub_search.md#method) if flexible, but a little unusual.
 One thing to watch out for is that *the raw output of `ggen` _cannot_ be piped directly into `sub_search`*.
 Everything other than the `'-1'`-terminated adjacency matrix must first be either removed manually or filtered out, which is the reason for the `grep` in the Quickstart section below.